Maurice Csák: Monastic vocation

 He spent his life in various Dominican monasteries until his death.
 At first, he resided in Buda, then moved to St. Anthony monastery at Pest.
 Finally, he joined the convent of Győr, where he died.
 As a friar, Maurice Csák had an ascetic way of life.
 His legend emphasizes, he always prayed in all circumstances.
 Maurice was asleep on his chaff and he tormented his body with the toughest whipping.
 He played an active role in all of the activities of the monastery: mass celebrations, chant hymns, banging bells etc. He did not eat meat for thirty-two years and strictly adhered to fasting during church holidays.
 He wore poor and simple clothes.
 If he got expensive clothes from his relatives, he accepted the gift gratefully and passed them to his companions in the monastery.
 In response to the monks' question, he quoted a phrase from the Bible (Job 2.4): "Skin for skin.
 Yes, all that a man has will he give for his life".
 He also distributed his clothes to the poor.
 He also wore permanently a cilice.
 He behaved humbly, while avoided anger and indignation.
 He often acted as a mediator and conciliatory between the disputed parties.
 During Maurice's lifetime, various miracles were ascribed to his intercession, most of them referring to curing illnesses, even someone coming back from the dead.
 Once, Maurice and another friar were accommodated in a house of a man named Benedict at Vác.
 Maurice went to pray at the nearby church at night.
 He managed to do that despite both the gate of the house and the door of the church were closed.
-Benedict saw all the candles and lampions in the church were begin to lit without human intervention.
+Benedict saw all the candles and lampions in the church were begin to light without human intervention.
 Another time, Maurice prayed in the church of St. Anthony in Pest at night, when an "evil spirit tried to bother him".
 During prayer, a corpse of a brutally murdered man awakened and wanted to get out of the bier.
 Maurice made the sign of the cross and said "Whoever you are, I command in the name our Lord Jesus Christ, to be still, and do not you dare disturb me anymore".
 Thereafter the corpse fell back to the bier.
 His legend also narrates that Maurice nursed a friar, lector Paul of Kraków dying of a feverish disease.
 When he brought and blessed the water, the patient was healed immediately.